bryanparthum/environmental_economics/case_studies/case_study_4/readme.md

 # Case Study #4 - Bivariate Mapping
-This repository provides instructions and code to create a simple bivariate map of drinking water quality and demographic characteristics for the state of Texas.
+This repository sub-folder provides instructions and code to create a simple bivariate map of drinking water quality and demographic characteristics for the state of Texas.

 # Install R and RStudio
 This case study requires the use of the *R* programming language. *R* is free and available for download [here](https://www.r-project.org/).
 While you can use *R* on it's own, downloading *RStudio* provides a welcoming environment (an integrated development environment, or IDE) that is useful for replication and allows use of the *Rmarkdown* functionality.
 It is free and available for download [here](https://www.rstudio.com/products/rstudio/).